 Discount apparel retailer Ross Stores, Inc. (

-Ross shares were mostly flat in late morning trading Monday.
+Ross Stores shares were mostly flat in premarket trading

 The Bottom Line

 ) have a .88% dividend yield, based on last night's closing stock